codeparkhouston/track-changes/Group/letscollaborate.md

 Now, as I refresh up here, we see all of your Issues!
 Let's take a look at one.
 We see in this issue that your username is saved as well!

+# Let's all be collaborators!

+I will use this to add each of you as a collaborator to our cool poem project.

+1. Click on "Settings."
+1. Click on "Collaborators" on the left-hand side.
+1. Paste each of the usernames and click "Add"

+Now, we see how when we have projects we want others to be able to easily work together on, we can add each other as collaborators when we have their username!
+Feel free to take a quick coffee break as I continue to add each of you :).